An investment firm has taken a $1.9 billion stake in Southwest Airlines and wants to oust the CEO

 In a letter to Southwest’s board, the investment firm complained that Southwest’s stock price has dropped more than 50% in the last three years.

 The firm said Southwest failed to evolve, hurting its ability to compete with other carriers.
-It said the Dallas-based carrier has outdated software and operational processes, which were behind the airline’s massive flight cancellations in December 2022.
+Elliot blamed the Dallas-based carrier’s massive flight cancellations in December 2022 on what it described as the airline’s outdated software and operational processes.

 “Poor execution and leadership’s stubborn unwillingness to evolve the Company’s strategy have led to deeply disappointing results for shareholders, employees and customers alike,” the investment firm said in the letter, dated Monday.

-Elliott said that CEO Robert Jordan “has delivered unacceptable financial and operational performance quarter after quarter.”
+Southwest CEO Robert Jordan “has delivered unacceptable financial and operational performance quarter after quarter,” the letter read.
 It said Jordan and former CEO Gary Kelly, now the airline’s executive chairman, “are not up to the task of modernizing Southwest.”

+Elliott is calling for executives from outside the company to replace Jordan and Kelly, and for “significant” changes on the board, including new independent directors with experience at other airlines.

-Southwest said it was contacted by Elliott on Sunday and looks forward “to better understanding their views on our company.”
+Southwest said it was contacted by Elliott on Sunday and looked forward “to better understanding their views on our company.”

 “The Southwest Board of Directors is confident in our CEO and management’s ability to execute against the company’s strategic plan to drive long-term value for all shareholders, safely and reliably serve our customers and deliver on our commitments to all of our stakeholders,” a spokesperson said in a statement.